vdelia/vdelia.github.io/_posts/2015-09-28-microkanren-with-python.md

 # A python implementation of $$\mu$$Kanren

 [$$\mu$$Kanren][micro] (microKanren)
 is a minimalistic relational programming language, introduced as a stripped-down implementation of [minikanren][minikanren].
+As stated by its creators, it is *micro as in microkernel*.

 What is a  **relational programming language**?
 In other programming paradigms, a program is a set of operations (functions, statements, etc.) which consume *inputs* to produce *outputs*.

 A relational program is a set of predicates on (logic) variables.
-Running it means searching the values that can be assigned to logic variables so that those predicates hold.
-It does not return a value, but it enumerates solutions.
+The program is executed by runnint a *query*, which means searching the values that can be assigned to logic variables so that those predicates hold.
+A relational query does not return a value, but it enumerates solutions.
 Moreover, there is no distinction between *inputs* and *outputs* of relations.

-To me relational programming is a way to extract a usable and pure logical subset of prolog, and bring it to the masses.
+To me relational programming is a way to extract a usable and pure logical subset of prolog.
+Minikanren brings it to the masses, by embedding a relational subsystem in other host languages.

-[Other people][lp-overrated] see it as DSLs for brute-force search.
-Everybody agrees that [this presentation][prez-byrd] is mind-blowing.
+[Other people][lp-overrated] see it as DSLs for brute-force search, but everybody agrees that [this presentation][prez-byrd] is mind-blowing.

 Where does it come from?
 In [The Reasoned Schemer][reasoned-schemer], the authors introduced relational programming as a **natural extension of functional programming**.
 They show how to **embed a logic interpreter** into [Scheme][racket].

 While Scheme is the reference host for all the *\*kanren*s, currently there are many implementations, in many different host languages.
-The most succesful is probably [clojure/core.logic][core.logic].
+The most successful is probably [clojure/core.logic][core.logic].

 This post is actually a ipython notebook where I implement $$\mu$$Kanren and some syntactic sugar in **python**.
-The notebook file is available [here]({{ site.url }}/assets/kanren/ukanren.ipynb).
+You can download the original notebook [here]({{ site.url }}/assets/kanren/ukanren.ipynb).
 It is meant to be really interactive: I redefine multiple times several functions to get a more and more friendly API.